qun24/Dual-Filter-Safety-Critical-Control/README.md

 # SOD-TypeII-D-ZCBFs
-# Obstacle Avoidance Robot using SOD and Type II D-ZCBFs
+# Obstacle Avoidance and Path Following for Mobile Robots using Salient Object Detection and Type II D-ZCBFs

 This program demonstrates a novel algorithm that combines Salient Object Detection (SOD) and Type II D-ZCBFs obstacle avoidance to enable a vehicle equipped with a depth camera to avoid obstacles and reach a specified destination or follow a corresponding trajectory.
 The simulation environment is based on Ubuntu 20.04, ROS Noetic, and Gazebo 11.